corda/corda-docs-portal/content/en/docs/corda-os/2.0/serialization.md

 We describe here what is and will be supported in the Corda AMQP format from the perspective of CorDapp developers, to allow for CorDapps to take into consideration the future state.
-The AMQP serialization format will of course continue to apply the whitelisting functionality that is already in place and described in [Object serialization](.md).
+The AMQP serialization format will of course continue to apply the whitelisting functionality that is already in place and described in this page.

 ## Core Types